(adsbygoogle = window.adsbygoogle || []).push({});

 In this mechanical engineering project, you will apply the principles of hydraulics to build a working model of a knuckle crane that will pick up and move a load.
 You can use syringes to act as the hydraulic cylinders.
 The plunger of the syringe acts as the piston in the hydraulic cylinder.
 A real-life example of a hydraulic knuckle crane at work is shown in this Discovery Channel video:

-from the program Deadliest Catch demonstrates the importance of the hydraulic knuckle crane to the operation of the ship.
+This video from the program Deadliest Catch demonstrates the importance of the hydraulic knuckle crane to the operation of the ship. |

 If you would like to see an example of hydraulics at work, take a look at this Science Buddies project on building model hydraulic lifts, Jack It Up!
 Lift a Load Using Hydraulics.